Grave of the Fireflies Anime Review

 Notes and Trivia

-A production of Studio Ghibli, the great Hayao Miyazaki's animation workshop, Grave of the Fireflies is one of the few movies produced by it that wasn't penned by Miyazaki.
-Interestingly enough, it apparently ran as a double bill with My Neighbor Totoro when they were first released theatrically in Japan (neither movie was expected to succeed commercially).
+This animated adaptation is by Studio Ghibli, Hayao Miyazaki's famed animation workshop.
+Unlike many Ghibli productions, Miyazaki had nothing to do with it; it was both directed and scripted by Isao Takahata.
+Interestingly enough, it ran as a double bill with My Neighbor Totoro when they were first released theatrically in Japan (neither movie was apparently expected to succeed commercially).

 US DVD Review

-There are two DVD versions.
-The newer special edition is impressive; it has the movie in anamorphic widescreen video, bilingual audio, and alternate-angle storyboards on the first disc.
+It was previously available on two different editions from Central Park Media.
+The newer special edition was impressive; it had the movie in anamorphic widescreen video, bilingual audio, and alternate-angle storyboards on the first disc.
 The second DVD includes a variety of interviews (including, oddly enough, one with the oft-quoted Roger Ebert), biographies, historical information, and trailers.

-The older single-disc DVD version (now out of print) is, like USM's other early releases, rather basic--it includes a chapter index, subtitle track, and the Japanese and English stereo soundtracks, along with short intros of the main characters.
+The older single-disc DVD version is, like CPM's other early releases, rather basic--it includes a chapter index, subtitle track, and the Japanese and English stereo soundtracks, along with short intros of the main characters.
 The video is non-anamorphic letterboxed widescreen.

 Parental Guide